 What’s in the Genius Hour Master Course

-Webinars each month for people that are in this course.
-It’s 10 modules long.
-There’s over 70 videos, and all the videos are about five to 10 minutes long, short snippets.
+It’s 10 modules long, with monthly webinars and over 70 videos (each one is about five to 10 minutes long.)
 There’s a Genius Hour journal, which is basically a PowerPoint and student notebook that takes you every single step along the way of Genius Hour.

-All the logistics are taken care of so teachers can focus on kids.
-So, if you’re ready to get started, or if you just want to see more about the resources, head over to geniushourmastercourse.com.
-That’s a special link just for listeners of Truth for Teachers and readers of this blog, and by purchasing there, I get a small commission off the course at no cost to you.)
+With the course, all logistics are taken care of so teachers can focus on kids.
+Learn more at geniushourmastercourse.com (which is a special link just for readers of this blog, and by purchasing there, I get a small commission off the course at no cost to you.)
 Don’t forget to use the coupon code ANGELA to save an additional 20%!

 Our job as teachers is not to prepare students for something, our job as teachers is to help students prepare themselves for anything. –AJ Juliani